Green Drives

 Lunch

-12:30pm Walk through our catered buffet.
+12:00pm Walk through our catered buffet.
 Visit booths in exhibit hall and outdoor vehicle display.
 Peruse and ask questions about vehicles on display, and schedule a ride-and-drive in participating displayed vehicles.
-Tours of Powering Chicago will be available.
+Raffle prize upon return to program at 2:00pm.

-Lynn Stafford, Director of Business Development and Events, IACT and VP Business Development, True Alternative Fuel Systems
+Lynn Stafford, Director of Business Development and Events, IACT / VP Business Development, True Alternative Fuel Systems

 Afternoon Session